HouraiTeahouse/backroll-rs/README.md

 rollback networking library.

 ## Development Status
-This is still in an untested alpha stage.
-At time of writing, the public facing API is largely stable, but a large portion of the functionality provided is still untested in real games.
+This is still in an early beta stage.
+At time of writing, the public facing API is stable, and has undergone limited testing.
+There may still be notable bugs that have not been found yet.

 ## Differences with the C++ implementation

  * (Almost) 100% pure **safe** Rust.
 No unsafe pointer manipulation.
- * Type safety. backroll-rs heavily utilizes generics to allow for
+ * Type safety. backroll-rs heavily utilizes generics and associated types to avoid serialization overhead and potentially unsafe type conversions when saving and loading game state.
  * Abstracted transport layer protocols - integrate and use any transport layer library you need.
 Comes with a raw UDP socket based implementation.
- * Configurable at compile time - Almost all Backroll types takes a `BackrollConfig` generic type parameter that specifies session constants.
-   Does not require forking to change the hardcoded constants.
+ * Configurable at runtime - Many of the hard-coded constants in GGPO are exposed as configuration parameters during session initialization.
  * Reduced memory usage - Backroll's use of generics potentially shrinks down the sizes of many data types.
  * Vectorized input compression scheme - Backroll utilizes the same XOR + RLE